X16Community/x16-docs/X16 Reference - 05 - KERNAL.md

 Purpose: Write bytes to a given I2C device with data in RAM
 Call address: $FEB7
-Communication registers: .X, r0, r1, r2, .C
+Communication registers: .X, r0, r1, r2, c
 Preparatory routines: None
-Error returns: .C = 1 in case of error
+Error returns: c = 1 in case of error
 Registers affected: .A .Y .P r2

 **Description:** The routine `i2c_batch_write` writes a fixed number of bytes from RAM to an I2C device.
 To call, put I2C device (address) in .X, the pointer to the RAM location from which to read into r0, and the number of bytes to write into r1.
 If carry is set, the RAM location isn't advanced.
 This might be useful if you're reading from an I/O device and writing that data to an I2C device.